 While it does not teach reading and phonics, extensive literature study, or penmanship, CQLA does cover the rest of language arts: grammar, composition (including creative writing, poetry, and research-based reports), spelling, vocabulary, and reading comprehension.
 High schoolers will likely need to add a speech course and learn to write research papers.
 (Note: Character Ink carries products for these areas.)

 Reish has tried to adapt the best methods of other programs and incorporate them all into CQLA.
-Thus, she borrows ideas such as copying and dictation from Learning Language Arts through Literature, the word-family spelling approach from Spelling Power, editing exercises as used in Editor-in-Chief, grammar instruction and practice ideas from both Easy Grammar and Jensen's Grammar (no diagramming), the key-word-outline technique of IEW's Structure and Style, plus essay writing ideas from Writing for 100 Days and Understanding Writing.
+Thus, she borrows ideas such as copying and dictation from Learning Language Arts through Literature, the word-family spelling approach from Spelling Power, editing exercises as used in the Editor in Chief series, grammar instruction and practice ideas from both Easy Grammar and Jensen's Grammar (no diagramming), the key-word-outline technique of IEW's Structure and Style, plus essay writing ideas from Writing for 100 Days and Understanding Writing.
 I think Reish has done an excellent job of identifying and adapting the best techniques from these resources.

 The CQLA Teacher's Guide explains how the program works and provides many important resources and tools you will need such as a sample lesson, Grammar Card pages to be copied for students, Master Checklist Challenge (writing revisions checklist), a Book Report Guide, Scope and Sequence for CQLA, helps for determining which level to order for each student, and character trait details for each unit that includes suggested resource lists for expanding on character traits with biographies, audio presentations, and other resources.
 A companion audio CD that comes with the Teacher's Guide walks you through a sample lesson.
 I think you will find the CD very helpful.